Jammy2211/PyAutoArray/autoarray/nn_tools/README.md

 ## nn ##
 (Natural Neighbours interpolation for PyAutoLens)

+This code is mainly copied from "https://github.com/sakov/nn-c", a c code natural neighboring interpolation code written by Pavel Sakov.
+Here, to make it run for PyAutoLens, we have slightly modefied it.

 To install nn for PyAutoLens on a linux machine, follow the steps below:

 1. Put directory 'nn' folders under LD\_LIBRARY\_PATH.